Mrrraou/dcpu-16-emu/README.md

 ## Description

-A simple DCPU-16 interpreter, written in C.
+A simple DCPU-16 emulator, written in C.

 ## Compliance